Jaakal/building-with-backgrounds-and-gradients/README.md

 ## Acknowledgments

-* Thanks to Apple Company and to all the people who were involved building so beautiful webpage in the first place.
+* Thanks to the Apple Company and to all the people who were involved building so beautiful webpage in the first place.